 An increased emphasis on unit evaluation and comprehensive planning initiatives were recommended by the researcher.
 Included in this might be advisory panels of workforce leaders, alumni, and community members who can assist in evaluating curricula to ensure that it remains current and future focused.
 Likewise, ongoing professional development to address each of the domains reviewed would be suggested.

 Boe, Christopher Scott, "Have 21st Century Skills Made their Way to the University Classroom?
 A Study to Examine the Extent to which 21st Century Skills are being Incorporated into the Academic Programs at a Small, Private, Church-Related University" (2013).
-Education Theses, Dissertations and Projects.
-Paper 29.
+Education Dissertations and Projects.
+29.